Hour bank vs. Flex time

 If you have recently been invited to TimeGuru and logged in for the first time, or if you just want to be familiar with all the functions, this is the guide for you.

 There are 4 menu items to choose from (click to go to the description of the specific item):

-You can also see news that your company posts in the system.
-You can choose for yourself what you want to see in your dashboard, as you can also see in Figure 2.
+You can also see news that your company publishes in your system.
+You can choose for yourself what you want to see in your dashboard.

 Figure 3 – Register time three ways